lukasmartinelli/pgfutter/README.md

 pgfutter csv --skip-header --fields "name,state,year" traffic_violations.csv
 ```

+### Encoding

+All CSV files need to be `utf-8` encoded.
+No other encoding is supported.
+Encoding is a nasty topic and you should deal with it before it enters
+the database.

 ### Dealing with invalid input

 A lot of CSV files don't confirm to proper CSV standards.
 If you want
-to ignore errors you can pass the `--ignore-errors` flags which will
+to ignore errors you can pass the `--ignore-errors` flag which will
 commit the transaction even if some rows cannot be imported.
 The failed rows will be written to stdout so you can clean them up with other tools.